 As the fairing comes together, we will be constructing our interior frame.
 The frame will be built from steel tubes welded together using a gas tungsten arc welding process.
 We will assemble the components to the frame before fastening the fairing and frame together.

-Our plan is to have the bike fully assembled and ready for testing by the end of Spring quarter, 2019.
+Our goal is to have the bike fully assembled and ready for testing by the end of Spring quarter, 2019.

 Be sure to get your red tag/yellow tag if you want to help out, it’s not required for a lot of what we do, but it’s still very helpful to have them!
 Check the Cal Poly machine shop web page for more details on red tags and yellow tags.